- Prevention and Personal Protection

 Lyme disease is transmitted (passed on) to humans through the bite of an infected blacklegged tick (deer tick).1 The transmission cycle (how the bacteria is passed) begins when ticks feed on birds and small mammals that carry Lyme disease.
 Once the tick bites an infected animal, it becomes infected with Lyme disease and could possibly transmit the bacteria to humans through a bite.

-A tick can transmit infection after being attached for 24 to 36 hours, because it takes time for the bacteria to travel from the tick’s gut into its salivary glands.1 It is important to check for ticks and quickly remove them in order to prevent Lyme disease.1 If a blacklegged tick has Lyme disease but is removed right away, it is unlikely that infection will be passed on.
+A tick can transmit infection after being attached for 24 hours or longer, because it takes time for the bacteria to travel from the tick’s gut into its salivary glands.1 It is important to check for ticks and quickly remove them in order to prevent Lyme disease.1 If a blacklegged tick has Lyme disease but is removed right away, it is unlikely that infection will be passed on.

-Blacklegged ticks (the ones that carry Lyme disease) are most often found along the shores of Lake Erie, Lake Ontario and the St. Lawrence River.1 Blacklegged ticks are known to feed on migratory birds, and as a result, they are found mainly along the routes that birds fly and can travel throughout the province.1
+Blacklegged ticks can be found almost everywhere in Ontario.
+They are known to feed on migratory birds, and as a result, they are found mainly along the routes that birds fly and can travel throughout the province.1

 The Middlesex-London Health Unit follows up on human Lyme disease cases.
 The Health Unit looks for blacklegged ticks to find out whether or not Lyme disease is in the area.
 The Health Unit monitors ticks by having the public submit any ticks that they find to the Health Unit, and by going out to look for ticks in wooded or grassy areas where ticks might be found.
 When ticks are found, they are identified in the laboratory.
 Learn more about tick surveillance.